phenrickson/bgg_data/README.md

 make promote-staging-prod   # Staging to production only make dry-run-promote        # Dry run (shows what would be promoted)

-# Run the test pipeline
-make test

 # Render Quarto documents
 make render
 make render-preview         # Render and open preview in browser

 # Clean up temporary files
 make clean